 What are the benefits of NSAIDs?

-What are the problems with NSAIDs?
+What are the risks of NSAIDs?

 What are the benefits of opioids?

 Opioids work well for severe pain.
-They don't cause bleeding in the stomach or other parts of your body.
+They do not cause bleeding in your stomach or other parts of your body.

-What are the problems with opioids?
+What are the risks of opioids?